 Note: It is currently only possible to close a Meetup group from the desktop and mobile web versions of Meetup.

-Low Meetup attendance or member activity can feel discouraging, but it doesn’t mean you have to close your group.
-Our Organizer Guide is filled with inspiration and ideas to help you keep a Meetup alive, rather than closing it altogether.
+Low event attendance or member activity can feel discouraging, but it doesn’t mean you have to close your group.
+Our Organizer Guide is filled with inspiration and ideas to help you keep a group alive, rather than closing it altogether.
 For instance:

 - If you need help getting the word out about your group, these methods have proven effective for many other organizers.

-- If members aren’t showing up to your Meetups, check out all the different ways you can build excitement and boost attendance.
+- If members aren’t showing up to your events, check out all the different ways you can build excitement and boost attendance.

 If you do decide to permanently close your group, the information below will guide you through the process.